jodaf/quilvyn-savage/README.md

 ### Installation

-To use quilvyn-savage, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/SWADE.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-savage, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:

+    RULESETS["Savage Worlds Adventurer's Edition"] = {
+      url:'SWADE.js',
+      group:'Savage Worlds',
+      require:'v3.5 (SRD only)'
+    };

 ### Usage

-Once the SWADE plugin is installed as described above, start Quilvyn and choose Savage Worlds from the Rules menu in the editor window.
+Once the SWADE plugin is installed as described above, start Quilvyn and check the box next to "Savage Worlds Adventurer's Edition" from the rule set menu in the initial window.